 Panning is actually part of the previous step, but I gotta picture, so I’m using it.
 Plus, it’s such a short step it only qualifies as a half-step.
 After you’ve shaped the dough, put it onto a parchment-lined half sheet pan.

 Proofing is the same thing as the bulk fermentation that you did earlier.
-Just now, the bread is no longer in its bulk form, so it’s no longer called “bulk fermentation”.
+The bread is no longer in its bulk form, so it’s no longer called “bulk fermentation”.
 This stage will take anywhere from thirty minutes to an hour.
 The best place for this, once again, is your unheated oven, but this time turn the oven light on.
 This, coupled with the dough being covered, will create a humid environment that is perfect for proofing.
 If your oven has a proof button, use that.
 I found out mine has one two days ago when the Soldier asked what it does.
 Had no clue it was even there.

 Again you’re looking for loaves to double in size.
 The dough should also spring back slowly when you lightly touch the surface.
 If it bounces right back, it needs to proof longer.
 On the flip side, no spring back means it’s over proofed.
 You can still bake it, but it may not rise as well and may be dense.